Whitescan/ConsoleFilter/README.md

 # ConsoleFilter

 A lightweight plugin to filter and hide console messages and remove old log files.

 # Java Version

-Java 17 is used within this plugin and is strongly recommended.
+Java 17 is required.

+# Requirements

+- Java 17
+- Paper or Waterfall

-# Minecraft Support
+# Compatibility

-Currently this plugin only supports Spigot / Paper and Waterfall (BungeeCord Fork from PaperMC) for Minecraft Java Edition.
+Spigot, BungeeCord and forks of Paper / Waterfall may work, but aren't tested or supported.
+I have no interest in providing support for ancient Minecraft versions so don't bother asking.

 # Commands

 Spigot / Paper:
 /reloadconsolefilter - Reload the configuration

-Waterfall:
+BungeeCord / Waterfall:
 /breloadconsolefilter - Reload the configuration

 # Permissions

-- consolefilter.reload - Allow the usage of the config reload commands
+- consolefilter.reload - Allow the usage of the config reload command (both platforms)

 # Why are things the way they are?

-Evenso there are plugins on spigot that do similar already, they don't work the way I want them to.
-This is a all in solution for both Proxy and Backend.
+There are plugins that work in a similar way, but they don't work the way I want them to.
-I have no interest in providing ancient 1.8 support.
-BungeeCord does not use org.apache.logging.log4j framework and I do.
+It's mainly for my personal use, so I won't be working on any feature requests.
+This is an all-in-one-solution for both Waterfall and Paper.